-We document evidence of selection in response to a novel parasite in the vegetarian finch, the only taxa in the clade that does not experience high costs associated with parasitism by the vampire fly.
-Our results show that this tolerance evolved suggest that this host’s tolerance to parasitism may have increased over time through selection on standing variation in regulatory regions of angiogenesis and clotting genes.
+We document evidence of rapid selection in response to a novel parasite in the vegetarian finch, the only taxa in the clade that does not experience high costs associated with parasitism by the vampire fly.
+Our results suggest that this host’s tolerance to parasitism may have increased over time through selection on standing variation in regulatory regions of angiogenesis and clotting genes.
 Through comparisons across all three taxa, we document evidence of parallel selection on three genes involved in blood clotting, craniofacial and dermis development, and immune function especially as it relates to sepsis.
 These findings suggest that fitness reductions are driven by blood loss, tissue damage, and a costly immune response that depletes the limited resources of developing nestlings.
 The major implications of our study are that novel parasites drive rapid evolution in hosts, that some similarities emerge across species in their responses to virulent parasites, but that species-specific genetic variation in a handful of loci may determine whether a species can evolve tolerance or not.
 Our evidence of early signals of a selective response demonstrates that studies into the early stages of ongoing selective events can illuminate mechanisms of adaptation or the lack thereof for species that face increasing threats from human-introduced parasites.

 Table 1: Counts of individuals sequenced and population genetic statistics that compare pre- and post-invasion sequences.